-- 91. All of the following would be a result of changing to the MACRS method of depreciation except . - A. Higher depreciation expense - B. Lower taxes in the early years of a project's life - C. Lower taxable income in the early years of a project's life - D. All of these.
+- 97. All of the following would be a result of changing to the MACRS method of depreciation EXCEPT: - A. higher depreciation expense. - B. lower taxes in the early years of a project's life. - C. lower taxable income in the early years of a project's life. - D. All of the above.